- First Name

 I am primarily a historian of U.S. women’s internationalism.
 My first book analyzed U.S. and Mexican women’s efforts at cooperation during the years of the Mexican Revolution.
 My second book is a study of women’s arguments for world citizenship and campaigns for world government between 1900 and 1950.

 I also have a growing interest in U.S. constitutional history, particularly related to gender, citizenship, the Fourteenth Amendment, civil rights, and civil liberties.
 I have published two articles in this new (to me) field: one is an analysis of Rosika Schwimmer’s 1929 citizenship case, and the other is a survey of Supreme Court opinions on conscientious objection during the years of the national draft (1917-1973).
+As of summer 2020, I am exploring a new book project on legal challenges to the draft during the Vietnam era.

 - Recent Publications